-- Principals should educate themselves on what is involved and what to look out for - Go through all aspects of the deal cycle in advance before you do it in real time
+- Principals should educate themselves on what is involved, what to look out for, what can go wrong - Go through all aspects of the deal cycle in advance before you do it in real time

 2 Analyze

 - Is the company ready to exit? - Are there things that should be done first before taking the company to market?